 - Japanese Peony Tattoos

-Also known in Japan as “botan” or the “King of Flowers”, peonies are extremely well regarded in the culture and mythology of the Japanese.
+Also known in Japan as “botan” or the “King of Flowers”, peonies are so well regarded in the culture and mythology of the Japanese.

-These florals are known for being a masculine flower, suggesting an “all or nothing” kind of attitude.
+These florals are known for being masculine flowers, suggesting an “all or nothing” kind of attitude.

 However, it is also the symbol for weddings in Japan, along with richness, pleasure, fruitfulness, healing, and the success of life.